franko/gsl-shell/doc/user-manual/lua-base.rst

 ============================

 GSL Shell provides some simple functions to perform some common tasks related to iterators.
-The utilisation of these functions allows to write more simple and compact code and to improve the readability.
+The utilization of these functions allows to write more simple and compact code and to improve the readability.
 The functions describes below are available in the module :mod:`iter`.

 .. module:: iter